7 Best Things To Do In Antigua Guatemala

 7. Hike a Volcano

-Antigua is surrounded by lots of volcanoes, so this is a great starting point for an unforgettable hike up a volcano.
+Another one of the best things to do in Antigua is take a day trip to a nearby volcano and hike in the wilderness!
+Antigua is surrounded by lots of volcanoes, so the city is a great starting point for an unforgettable hike up a volcano.

 Volcán Pacaya